Should I Submit?

 I've volunteered to be on the committee for three years now, and I've never been chosen.
 What's up with that?

 It may be that we already have committee members with expertise in your area, that others are better qualified, that the chairs do not feel that you've been in the field long enough to be an effective committee member, or any number of other reasons.
 The committee composition does change from year to year, though.
-Please keep offering your services.
+Please keep offering your services, and gain experience, if necessary, by accepting service for other conferences.

 Just what sort of workload is involved in being on the Technical Papers Committee?